A solution in store in Bradford-on-Avon

 The stored water is initially retained, then safely returned to the sewer system and onwards for treatment at a nearby water recycling centre after the storm has receded.

-Adding this storage capacity is expected to reduce the number on instances of the storm overflow discharging by nearly 75 per cent.
+Adding this storage capacity is expected to significantly reduce the instances of the nearby storm overflow discharging.

 Supporting the community

-We also needed to remove a section of the stone wall at the top of Pound Lane to allow the construction site to be built.
+To install the underground tank, our team had to remove a section of the stone wall at the top of Pound Lane to build the construction area.

 Meeting the overflows challenge